Hesam-Eskandari/tech-school/dart/01-basics.md

 }

 ```
-- Value of a final should be assigned at the time of declaration or an object constructor.
+- Value of a final should be assigned at the time of declaration or in object constructor.

 ### Basic Types
 #### String